Content Reserve: Library market

 Content Reserve is the collection development portal for libraries using the download service Digital Library Reserve.
 Public library collection managers can review title metadata such as jacket covers and descriptions, and order audiobooks, eBooks, music, and video for their digital collection.
 Purchased titles are automatically added to their library's online collection.

 Content Reserve also features collection development tools such as a Download Standing Order Plan, which works like a print book standing order plan, and a Holds Manager, which automatically adds titles to a library's collection when a waitlist reaches the library-supplied holds ratio., Using Content Reserve, librarians can also upload digital materials for which they own the copyright or have permission from the content owner (for instance, a book written by a local author) to make them available for circulation at their patron-facing Digital Library Reserve website.
 Some major libraries utilizing OverDrive's services include New York Public Library, Boston Public Library, Singapore National Library, and Toronto Public Library.

 Online retail market

 Content Reserve supplies online stores with digital audiobook and eBook content.
 Retailers select which eBooks and audiobooks are included in their inventory and then distribute them via their current online store or one developed using OverDrive's MIDAS service.
 Content Reserve retailers receive alerts about new titles and new publishers offering their eBooks and audiobooks.
-Major retailers utilizing Content Reserve include Borders Group, eFollett.com, Harlequin, and WH Smith.
+Major retailers utilizing Content Reserve include Borders, eFollett.com, Harlequin, and WH Smith.